lbruun-tutorials/modern-maven-multi/README.md

 - `wget` (alternatively `curl`) must be available in the PATH.
 - `unzip` must be available in the PATH.

-but these requirements are typically easy to fulfill ... at least for library projects.
+but these requirements are typically easy to fulfill for library projects.
 By contrast, for app projects, you might be using some buildpack or what not to build a docker image.
 In such environment the `wget` and `unzip` may not be available, so for these type of projects use of the Maven Wrapper might be obstructed.
+In such situation you might want to investigate using the wrapper in the mode with a checked binary JAR as this mode does not require any external tools.